bicyclering/bicyclering.github.io/source/_posts/English/Let'sGo/IB(Icebreaker)/Salon(沙龙)/enlish-letIsGo-salon-IBS26PlacesAndLocations.md

 >
 > Where is the toilet?
 >
-> It is arcoss from the classroom.
+> It is across from the classroom.